Mike Buchanan (politician): 2015 general election

 In its manifesto for the 2015 general election, the party explored twenty areas in which it believes the human rights of men and boys in the UK are being violated.
-In this document, the party advocated compulsory paternity tests, cutting funds intended to encourage women to enter science, and cutting the abortion limit for women whose pregnancy threatens their mental health from 24 to 13 weeks.
+In this document, the party advocated compulsory paternity tests regardless of the mother's marital status or her testimony about who the father was, cutting funds intended to encourage women to enter science, and cutting the abortion limit for women whose pregnancy threatens their mental health from 24 to 13 weeks.
 Parents should be able to send their sons to schools with only male teachers because female teachers are assumed to favour girls in the awarding of marks.
 They also advocate that men should be able to retire earlier than women, because males work harder and die younger.
 The section on sexual abuse concentrates on female offenders, and the issue of rape and assaults annually committed against women in the UK is avoided.
 The higher level of male suicide is blamed on the state for favouring women over men.
+According to The Week, the manifesto "quotes extensively from the Daily Mail, Wikipedia and anti-feminist blogs including JudgyBitch.com".
+Journalists Ellen Halliday and Kim Darrah write that in the manifesto, "Buchanan also encourages men to take 'the red pill', a reference to the ideology of incels – extremists, usually men, who express extreme hostility and hatred towards the people, usually women, who they blame for what they believe is their involuntary celibacy".